Tubbs Fire: October 9

 By 1 a.m. on Monday, the fire, spreading quickly to the south and west, had reached the Santa Rosa city limits.
 The advancing flames entered the city from the north, moving into the Fountaingrove area, then moving down ravines between Mark West Springs Road and Fountaingrove Parkway.
 At about 1:30 am, Sonoma County officials began to evacuate neighborhoods in and around Santa Rosa.
 In all, tens of thousands of people were evacuated with very little notice.

 By about 2 am, the fire, carried by near hurricane-level winds, had spread further to the west, crossing Highway 101.
 By 4:30 am, the winds had reached their peak speed of more than 60 miles per hour.

 The fire devastated the Coffey Park neighborhood, where an estimated 1,300 structures, mostly detached homes, were leveled.
 Meanwhile, east of the highway, the Fountaingrove Inn, the historic Fountaingrove Round Barn nearby, and a large Hilton hotel were destroyed; 116 of the 160 units at the Journey's End Mobile Home Park burned to the ground, while the remainder of the park was later red-tagged due to heavy damage.
 Other damage along several streets bordering Highway 101 included a Kmart store and numerous restaurants that burned to the ground.

 By noon on Monday, two medical centers in Santa Rosa, Kaiser Permanente and Sutter Health, had been evacuated.
 Some Kaiser employees reportedly used their personal vehicles to evacuate some of the 130 patients at that hospital.

 The destruction on Monday also included the complete loss of a senior living complex, Oakmont of Villa Capri; Hidden Valley Satellite, a primary school; and the Santa Rosa portion of Paradise Ridge Winery.
 The Cardinal Newman High School campus was badly damaged, as was one end of the Luther Burbank Center for the Performing Arts.
 Redwood Adventist Academy was also destroyed in the fire.
 Another large concentration of burned homes was in the Larkfield-Wikiup area, about a mile north of the city, where about 500 buildings were destroyed.

 Of the 2,900 homes destroyed in Santa Rosa, over 200 of them belonged to doctors associated with the area's hospitals, including Kaiser Permanente, Sutter Hospital's Santa Rosa Center, and Santa Rosa Memorial Hospital.
 Additionally, the fire destroyed Santa Rosa Community Health's Vista Campus, the largest in its system, which served 24,000 people annually.

-Pacific Gas and Electric Company cut off natural gas to 31,000 customers in the Santa Rosa and Windsor areas as a precaution.
+The Pacific Gas and Electric Company cut off natural gas to 31,000 customers in the Santa Rosa and Windsor areas as a precaution.